Student-Athlete Bill of Rights

 Saint Xavier University student-athletes must remain in good academic standing (maintaining a minimum 2.0 cumulative GPA) at all times.
 Any student-athlete falling below a 2.0 cumulative GPA is in violation of his/her athletic aid contract.

-The Saint Xavier University Athletic Department assumes no responsibility for University bills incurred by its student-athletes that go beyond the terms of the initial agreement.
+The Saint Xavier University Athletics Department assumes no responsibility for University bills incurred by its student-athletes that go beyond the terms of the initial agreement.
 This involves the cost of books, fees, the cost of an individual room, the cost of additional meal plans, etc.

 Athletic Training and Sports Medicine